pingcap/docs-cn/v2.1/reference/tools/data-migration/overview.md

 + Sharding

-    - If conflict exists between sharded tables, *only columns with the auto increment primary key* encounter the conflict, and the *column type is bigint*, solve the conflict using [column mapping](/v2.1/reference/tools/data-migration/features/overview.md#column-mapping).
+    - If conflict exists between sharded tables, solve the conflict by referring to [handling conflicts of auto-increment primary key](/v2.1/reference/tools/data-migration/usage-scenarios/best-practice-dm-shard.md#handle-conflicts-of-auto-increment-primary-key).
 Otherwise, data replication is not supported.
 Conflicting data can cover each other and cause data loss.

     - For other sharding restrictions, see [Sharding DDL usage restrictions](/v2.1/reference/tools/data-migration/features/shard-merge.md#restrictions).